kubanmar/madas-docs/modules/data_framework.rst

 The data framework is the basic building block of a data analysis workflow.
 Data that may be gathered from different sources can be stored in a local database, to provide a fixed source of data, which does not change, *e.g.* if the external data source is altered.
 Thus, the analysis is repeatable and the results retain reproducible.

-To initialize a database, first import yhe class and initialize it by:
+To initialize a database, first import the class and initialize it by:

 .. code-block:: python